Frisco Estate Planning

 7. Anatomical Gift Form – this allows you to donate your organs and/or tissue after death for the purpose of transplantation, research, or other medical reasons.
 It also allows you to donate your entire body for medical or forensic studies and research.
 You can also designate whether or not you will allow an autopsy to be performed.

 9. Revocable Living Trust – Not just for the wealthy anymore.
 This allows you to transfer your assets into a structure that holds legal title of your assets during your life but allows you to use them as you wish and then securely transfer them upon your death.
-While you are alive and well, you have complete control of it, so you can modify, amend, restate, or terminate it whenever you want.
+While you are alive and well, you have complete control of the trust, so you can modify, amend, restate, or terminate it whenever you want.
 A properly drafted and funded trust will avoid probate upon your death and can even avoid guardianship during your life if you or your spouse become totally incapacitated.
 That’s because a trust never gets sick and never dies.
 It can also provide tax protections and asset protections, if needed.
-It is the best thing ever invented and is a very important part of a great “Family Protection Plan,”
+It is a very important part of a great “Family Protection Plan,”

 © 2019 Haiman Hogue, PLLC.
 All rights reserved.